malaria-atlas-project/generic-mbg/README.rst

      * ``pos``, ``neg`` : The number of 'positive' and 'negative' observations.

-     * ``t`` : Time in years since 2009.
+     * ``t`` : Time in decimal years since 2009.
 This is only required for spatiotemporal models.

    All other columns are interpreted as covariates, eg ``ndvi`` etc.